SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 Operation - Obtain Download
 ---

 Obtain the downloaded file in the last operation and save it as an evidence.
-It is a little triky to use this system operation, please read the *Notes* part carefully.
+It is a little tricky to use this system operation, please read the *Notes* part carefully.

 Hint: To simulate a actual download and upload action may be not a good practice because it involves OS function and causes scenario unstable.